Simply Self-Healing with Amy B. Scher

 Amy's whole philosophy is simplicity.
 When she was sick — everything felt heavy, complex, serious.
 She couldn't do it.
 So she created tools that anyone can use, anywhere, without overwhelm.

-Alternate Temple Tapping Amy created this specifically to pull people out of fight, flight, or freeze.
+Alternate temple tapping.
 Place your left fingertips on your left temple and your right fingertips on your right temple.
 Tap right, left, right, left while thinking about or talking through whatever is stressing you.
 That's it.
 It integrates the left and right brain, calms the nervous system, and brings you back into balance.
-Do it anytime — even if you can't identify exactly what you're feeling.
+Use it anytime — even if you can't identify exactly what you're feeling.

-Thymus Tapping The thymus gland is about an inch below the notch of your throat — right where your chest rises and there's a slight bump.
+Thymus tapping.
+The thymus gland is about an inch below the notch of your throat — right where your chest rises and there's a slight bump.
 Tap it with your fingertips while saying let go, let go, let go.
 The thymus is the master gland of the immune system and deeply connected to your energy body.
 Tapping it is said to increase white blood cells, release stuck emotions, and balance your system.
-It sounds simple because it is.
 Simple is the point.

 There is no formula for healing.
 No checklist.
 No order.